 Ad Groups

-Ad Groups are containers for your actual ads (i.e. what will be seen by your target audience) and are where target keywords are selected (for eligible ads).
+Ad Groups are containers for your actual ads (i.e. what will be seen by your target audience).
+This is where target keywords are selected (for eligible ads).

 Keywords

-Keywords are search words or phrases that cause your ads to show up when people enter them into search engines such as Google.
-When you choose keywords for your ads to show up against, this is called targeting.
+Keywords are the words or phrases that cause your ads to show up when people enter them into search engines such as Google.
+When you choose keywords for your ads, this is called targeting.

 Note: you can’t always select your own keywords.
 Certain Campaigns don’t allow you to choose these and instead use AI and machine learning to pick them on your behalf.